tom-bcit/1800_202330_BBY36/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── main.html                # main HTML file, this is what users see when after logging in └── README.md

 It has the following subfolders and files: